Rosendale wins reelection in Montana US House race

-BILLINGS, Mont. — Montana Republican Matt Rosendale won a second term in the U.S. House on Tuesday as he fended off a pair of challengers in the race for a newly drawn district representing the eastern portion of the state.
+BILLINGS, Mont. — Montana Republican Matt Rosendale easily won a second term in the U.S. House as he fended off a pair of challengers in a newly drawn district in the east but it was still too early Wednesday to call a second House race featuring President Donald Trump's former interior secretary, Republican Ryan Zinke.

-The race for the other newly-drawn U.S. House district where President Donald Trump's former interior secretary, Republican Ryan Zinke, was vying for the seat was too early to call Tuesday night.

 Rosendale and Zinke are trying to extend the recent GOP dominance in the state.
 Republicans have not lost a U.S. House race in Montana since 1994.
 Over the past decade, voters swept Democrats from almost every statewide elected office, except for U.S. Sen. Jon Tester, who is up for re-election in 2024.

-After the eastern district was called for Rosendale shortly after midnight, he said the results reflected concern among voters about high energy costs, a shaky economy and rising crime that the lawmaker blamed on lax border security.
+After the eastern district was called for Rosendale early Wednesday morning, he said the results reflected concern among voters about high energy costs, a shaky economy and rising crime that the lawmaker blamed on lax border security.

 To address those worries, Rosendale said Republicans must focus on increasing domestic energy supplies and securing the southern border to reduce the flow of dangerous drugs.